I Am the End of the World: Plot

 In Rome, Angelo, a vehicle for hire driver specialized in taking drunk teenagers home, is contacted by his sister Anna who lives in Palermo, who asks him to take care of their elderly parents, Franco and Rita.

-Angelo and his parents have had no relationship for years, but he decides to accept the job offered to him by his sister, even though he initially refused it, because he was forced to wait a month for the repair of his car, which was necessary for his work.
-In the previous months, his parents had begun to regularly see a psychologist, recommended to them by their doctor in the hope of curing the first signs of depression that were beginning to appear in the two.
+Angelo and his parents have had no relationship for years, so he initially refused the job.
+However, he was forced to wait a month for the repair of his car, which was necessary for his work, so he decided to accept the job from his sister in the end.

+In the previous months, his parents had begun to regularly see a psychologist, as recommended to them by their doctor in the hope of curing the first signs of depression that were beginning to appear in the two.
 It was the psychologist who advised his daughter Anna to contact her brother, both to allow her to go on vacation and to try to reconnect Angelo with his parents.

 In the meantime, Angelo arrives in Palermo and Anna leaves, leaving her parents in the hands of her brother, who immediately shows himself hostile towards them.
-Despite this, he continues to accompany them to the doctor and the psychologist, but at the same time he tries to make the two's lives miserable in order to take revenge for all the wrongs suffered by them during his childhood.
+Despite this, he continues to accompany them to the doctor and the psychologist, but at the same time, he tries to make the two's lives miserable in order to take revenge for how they wronged him throughout his childhood.

-During his stay, he deprives his father of the possibility of eating his favorite foods and drinking his beloved wine, even though the doctor had found him in excellent physical health and able to consume any type of food; he forces his mother, suffering from osteoporosis, to walk up the stairs of their building instead of using the elevator.
+During his stay, he deprives his father of his favorite foods and his beloved wine, even though the doctor had found him in excellent physical health and able to consume any type of food.
+He also forces his mother with osteoporosis to walk up their bundling's stairs instead of using the elevator, claiming she needs more exercise.

 In the following days, Angelo meets the substitute of his parents' family doctor, Dr. Marta Pedrotta.
-The woman seems interested in Angelo because she believes he is sensitive and caring towards his parents, given that he often asks if they could have a stroke, heart attack or ischemia at any moment, diseases that Angelo actually hopes his parents will get in an attempt to get rid of them.
-He knows the doctor's son, Gabriele, and one evening, during a shift at the hospital, Marta asks Angelo to take him home and he not only takes him to eat foods forbidden to him by his parents because he is obese, but also allows him to drive his mother's car.
+Angelo repeatedly asks her if his parents could have a stroke, heart attack or ischemia at any moment, in the hopes of getting rid of his parents.
+Marta falsely interprets this as Angelo being sensitive and caring, and she becomes romantically interested in him.

+Angelo eventually meets the doctor's son, Gabriele, and one evening, during a shift at the hospital, Marta asks Angelo to take Gabriele home.
+Angelo not only takes him to eat junk food forbidden to him by his parents because he is obese, but he also allows Gabriele to drive his mother's car.